kernelci/kernelci-core/doc/kci_rootfs.md

 3. If no issues reported during validation, start the build process using,

     ```
+    ./kci_rootfs build \
+        --rootfs-config buster-example \
+        --data-path jenkins/debian/debos \
-    ./kci_rootfs build --config buster-example --data-path jenkins/debian/debos --arch amd64
+        --arch amd64
     ```
     and wait for its completion.
-If everything went fine you should see something like below under `jenkins/debian/debos/buster-example/amd64/` directory.
+If everything went fine you should see something like below under `jenkins/debian/debos/buster-example/amd64/`
+    directory.

     ```
     ls jenkins/debian/debos/buster-example/amd64/